MagnusThome/RejsaRubberTrac/README.md

 # Testing over USB

 With the Arduino IDE (or other serial terminal software) you can view the printed output from the board over USB.
+Temperatures are shown as degrees in celsius times ten.

 <img src="images/usbterminal.PNG">